rangerz/dotfiles/macos/macos.md

     - Automatically hide and show the Dock → Off
     - Show indicators for open application → On
     - Show suggested and recent apps in Dock → Off
+  - Desktop & Stage Manager
+    - Click wallpaper to reveal desktop -> Only in Stage Manager
   - Widgets
     - Default web browser → Google Chrome.app
   - Mission Control